karttur/geoimagine/_posts/2018/2018-10-23-GRACEblog.markdown

 ## Resample temporal resolution

-In this example we are just going to look at the annual changes in water equivalence using the GRACE data.
+In this example we are just going to look at the annual changes in water equivalent thickness using the GRACE data.
 To do that you must resample the monthly signals to an annual signal.
-The process for this is called <span class='process'>resampletsancillary</span>
+The process for this is <span class='process'>resampletsancillary</span>

- For the GRACE data, that describes the relative change, it does not really metter if you resample using the average annual signal or sum up the monthly signals to an annual sum.
+ For the GRACE data, that describes the relative change, it does not really matter if you resample using the average annual signal or sum up the monthly signals to an annual sum.
 In the example I have resampled to annual average.

 ```
 <?xml version='1.0' encoding='utf-8'?>